muditbhargava66/notes/content/index.md

 ---
 title: Welcome! 👋
+draft: false
+tags:
+  -
 ---

 I am Mudit Bhargava, a graduate student pursuing M.S. in Electrical and Computer Engineering at New York University (NYU).
-I have over 3 years of experience working on embedded systems, robotics, and hardware security research.
+I have over 4 years of research experience working on embedded systems, robotics, and hardware security research.

 ## Education